 - Tip: A combination of price optimization and price management software should be used to generate and mass update customer-specific prices.
-The key is to ensure you have a robust deal or agreement management software that seamlessly connects to the price management/optimization applications so that sales reps are alerted to customer-specific price changes and can take action.
+The key is to ensure you have robust deal or agreement management software.
+That software should seamlessly connect to the price management/optimization applications.
+This will alert sales reps to customer-specific price changes and can take action.

-- When left without guardrails, these can lead to rampant over-discounting, based on rule-of-thumb margin targets, inconsistent prices from rep-to-rep, and misaligned prices.
+- When left without guardrails, these can lead to rampant over-discounting based on rule-of-thumb margin targets.
+This results in inconsistent prices from rep-to-rep and misaligned prices.

 - Attempts to institute approval processes can often result in delays and lower win rates, if not instituted appropriately.

-- Tip: Price optimization is best suited to generate market-aligned negotiation deal envelopes that reflect the uniqueness of each and every selling situation.
+- Tip: Price optimization is best suited to generate market-aligned negotiation deal envelopes.
+Those deal envelopes reflect the uniqueness of each and every selling situation.
 This gives you the best chance of sales reps accepting the guidance window and reducing over-discounting behaviors.

 The average B2B company is experiencing profit margin leakage from pricing inconsistencies and misaligned market pricing ranging from 1.8% to 13.4%., based on benchmark data.

 Inconsistent pricing means that prices are transacted below a minimum margin threshold, showing exceedingly wide variances under similar selling circumstances.
-Price grooving is also a common source of margin leakage, creating inconsistency as prices are rounded to the nearest dollar or offered at only discrete margins, such as 30%, where perhaps a margin of 33.5% would have been sufficient to win the deal.
+Price grooving is also a common source of margin leakage.
+Price grooving creates inconsistency as prices are rounded to the nearest dollar or offered at only discrete margins, such as 30%, where perhaps a margin of 33.5% would have been sufficient to win the deal.

-Not all of the lost profit identified above is recoverable.
-Pricing software typically delivers between 100 and 300 basis points of gross margin improvement, with price optimization software typically delivering the largest return.
-Companies also see significant efficiency improvements in terms of streamlining previously manual and time-intensive pricing and quoting practices and reducing pricing errors.
+Not all of the lost profit identified above is able to be recovered.
+Pricing software usually improves gross margins by 1-3%, with price optimization software usually providing the biggest improvement.
+Companies also see significant efficiency improvements, including reduced pricing errors.